digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-7.md

 * Working on a new project proposal where Digital Twins and Model-Based Design are used in the development of Human-machine systems.

 #### Jim Woodcock
-* Started working on language for describing discrepancies in observed and expected data.
-The first step is a literature sur vey, and I have collected some good background papers.
+* Started working on a language for describing discrepancies in observed and expected data (tolerances).
+The first step is to conduct a literature survey, and I've collected some good background papers.

 #### Stakeholder 3
 * Discussion Point 1